xzgamesstudio/DeathEngine/TECHNICAL.md

 IRs are trimmed, normalised, resampled to the session rate and capped at 4096 samples.
 User IR paths are saved with the session and with user presets.

-> The `Bogren Digital Rhythm IR Downtuned` folder in this directory is third-party
-> licensed content, used here for testing, and is deliberately **not** embedded.
-> Only the four IRs and the chainsaw loop from `IRs&SFX/` ship inside the binary
-> (about 660 KB).

 ---

 ## Cost

-Measured on this machine, one instance, one core, 48 kHz / 512 samples:
+Measured on my pc, one instance, one core, 48 kHz / 512 samples:

 | Setting | CPU | Realtime factor |
 |---|---|---|